ObjectIsAdvantag/hackathon-resources/hackvivatech-paris/README.md

 We hold a meetup the 6th of June, so you can ckeck the [slides](./docs/20170606-CMX-VivaTech-MeetUp.pdf) and also watch the [recording](https://cisco.webex.com/ciscosales/lsr.php?RCID=2683f6990baf4479a97da959a99a3168) with password JuneGNS2

 ### CMX resources and VivaTech infra details
+The sample code resource [here](https://github.com/cbleeker/CMX_Getting_Started_Code) can be used to quickly get started on the VivaTech CMX infrastucture setup for this hackathon!
+Details will be updated here on how to use it.